-In another attempt, many organizations forced upon pumpers oil and gas production software that ran on a palm pilot or laptop, which enabled their field operators to enter production info while onsite.
-Sadly, the majority of these solutions were built by oil and gas software companies who got their start in the late 90s by programmers who simply didn’t understand
+In another attempt, many organizations forced upon pumpers software that ran on a palm pilot or laptop, which enabled their field operators to enter production info while onsite.
+Sadly, the majority of these solutions were built by oil and gas software companies who got their start in the late 90s by programmers who simply didn’t understand the oil field.

 How many palm pilots did you own?
 If you’re like most people, the answer is ‘None’.

 Furthermore, most pumpers resorted to punch-in sessions once they returned home which eliminated any upside the operator would’ve gained by enabling the pumper to enter the production data while fresh in his mind.
 Also, when left to their own devices, many pumpers simply passed this duty off to someone who had never even visited the well site (a wife, son, or nephew…) further increasing the likelihood of introducing errors into your data...

 And who can blame them?
 The time investment needed to submit this information and make it to all their wells each day and also deal with any issues that may arise is unsustainable.

 SIDE NOTE: When using palm pilots, daily production report template excel sheets, or other laptop software, it can take a full hour each day to log a 40 well route.
 Using the GreaseBook, entering 40 wells takes less than 12 seconds per well (that’s less than 8 minutes for an entire 40 well route!)

 And, to keep the pumpers from fat-fingering data, the app even notifies them when they’ve entered negative production or something doesn’t look quite right.